Weighted Inequalities for $t$-Haar multipliers: Introduction

 \subsubsection{Acknowledgements}

+The authors are grateful to the anonymous referee for many comments that improved the presentation, in particular we appreciated the historical comments, setting the record straight.
 B. D. Wick's research is supported in part by National Science Foundation Grants DMS \#1800057, \#2054863, and \#2000510 and Australian Research Council DP 220100285.
 W. Huang acknowledges support from National Science Foundation Grant DMS \#1800057.
-D. Chung and J. Moraes acknowledge support from their institutions in South Korea and Brazil.
+D. Chung and J.C.
+Moraes acknowledge support from their institutions in South Korea and Brazil.
 M. C. Pereyra thanks them all for having kept some mathematics in her life during a particularly trying time for her family.